 examination and analysis of human remains in forensic and historical

 To date I have assisted various Irish Coroners in mummified, decomposed and skeletonised remains examinations, worked with the Office of the State Pathologist in Dublin and the

 Irish Police (An Garda Síochána) in the investigation and identification

-of remains retrieved from the sea and the Coroner for Belfast in Northern
+of human and non-human remains and the Coroner for Belfast in Northern

 Internationally, I have assisted the Institute of Legal Medicine and Forensic Sciences in Berlin, Germany and the Berlin Police in skeletal remains analysis, the Australian Government in the analysis of indigenous remains for repatriation from Europe and the Buchenwald Memorial Centre in Weimar with bone analyses.

 I am an Adjunct Assistant Professor at the UCD School of Medicine.
 I conduct ongoing multidisciplinary research in forensic anthropology, human anatomy and human identification and have published over 18 peer reviewed research papers and case histories and contributed a co-authored case report chapter to the BAHID book Advances in Forensic Human Identification (2014).